 There are drawbacks to buying a hydro flask, mainly the price.
 I understand if you don’t want to fork over $40 for a water bottle.

-That said, this is an awesome insulated water bottle because it is reliable, durable, and versatile.
+That said, this is an awesome vacuum sealed water bottle because it is reliable, durable, and versatile.
 Hydro Flask water bottles come in various colors, sizes and use with the option to change the type of lid depending on your activity or preference.